SpykerNZ/one-pace-for-plex/README.md

 #### Option A - Windows Executable

 This approach uses an executable to rename all your files.
+Only works on windows machines.

 1. Copy rename.exe to your One Pace directory. (from /dist/ foler)